-Minor Variance Test Explanation The variance is minor in nature.
-Reducing the side yard setbacks appears minor in nature because adequate information is now available to qualify the degree of impact this development may generate, particularly upon neighbouring land during storm events.
-The variance is desirable for the development or use of the land.
-Reducing the side yard setbacks is desirable for the lands because it will encourage the dwelling to be located further away from the septic bed, which is a constraint on such a small rural parcel.
-Although other alternatives could also achieve the same result, such as a reduced front yard setback or a 2-storey dwelling with a smaller footprint, the applicant has opted for reduced side yard setbacks.
 3. The variance maintains the general intent and purpose of the Official Plan.
-The requested side yard setback application was recently accompanied by a demonstrated need on the basis that the subject zoning provision is not warranted, causes undue hardship, or is otherwise impossible to comply with (Policy E1.5).
+Increasing the lot coverage is desirable for the lands because it allows for larger footprint buildings to be erected and offer more design flexibility.
+No adverse impacts are anticipated on the surrounding lands with appropriate lot grading and drainage measures to be approved at building permit stage.
+The requested side yard setback and lot coverage applications were recently accompanied by a demonstrated need on the basis that the subject zoning provision is not warranted, causes undue hardship, or is otherwise impossible to comply with (Policy E1.5).
 The policy objectives of A2.1.2 state planning decisions should restrict & regulate land uses which could impact water quality and hydrological and hydrogeological characteristics of watercourses, aquifers and wetlands.
 The Region of Niagara has confirmed a private sewage system should be able to be sustainably accommodated and a satisfactory Lot Grading & Drainage Plan is provided illustrating drainage along the lot lines, Town Planning staff are of the opinion the variance does not conflict with the policy objectives of the Official Plan.
-4. The variance maintains the general intent and purpose of the Zoning By-law.
-Reducing the side yard setbacks to accommodate a wider dwelling maintains the general intent of the Zoning By-law, insofar as adequate spatial separation is maintained between the neighbouring parcels.
+The variance maintains the general intent and purpose of the Zoning By-law.
+Reducing the side yard setbacks and increasing the lot coverage to accommodate a wider dwelling maintains the general intent of the Zoning By-law, insofar as adequate spatial separation is maintained between the neighbouring parcels.